whiteroses/webob-notes/issue_256.md

 	  qvalue?)
 	* Read Section 14.4 of [RFC2616].
 Is "Basic Filtering" scheme the only one defined for HTTP in RFC2616, and what WebOb has implemented?
-(But it doesn't look like "Basic Filtering", or any filtering?)
+(But what WebOb has implemented doesn't look like "Basic Filtering", or any filtering, since it only returns one single item?)
+	* Compare the "Note:" at the end of the section and its example of the user's assumption on selecting "en-gb", with the three matching schemes in RFC4647.
+If I remember right, the filtering schemes work one way, and lookup works the opposite way.
+Which one(s) sound like the one in this example?

 * In `.best_match` docstring: "If two matches have equal weight, then the one that shows up first in the `offers` list will be returned."
 Why follow the